phone_icon

 Berlin - Dresden - Leipzig - Weimar by Train

-* This sample price: priced within the past 7 days for arrival on 7/12/2024, departure from New York City NYC (All Airports) (NY), US.
-Choose your own departure city and dates.
+* Sample price: priced within the past 7 days for a 7/29/2025 arrival, departing New York City NYC (All Airports) (NY), US.
+Choose departure city, cabin and dates.

 This 9 night sample itinerary includes: